lorenzo-rovigatti/comp_bio_notes/all_atom.md

 # Classical force fields[^source_FF]

-[^source_FF]: the main references for this part are @schlick2010molecular and @leach2001molecular.
+[^source_FF]: The main references for this part are @schlick2010molecular and @leach2001molecular.

 Now that we know the algorithms used to run MD codes, we shift our attention to the interaction potentials acting between the components that make up the system we want to simulate.
 We start from the so-called classical (or empirical) force fields, which describe the interactions between atoms using simplified mathematical models based on quantum mechanics calculations, empirical observations, and physical principles from classical mechanics.
 Unlike quantum methods (introduced in [](./quantum.md)), which rigorously account for the wave-like nature of particles and their interactions through principles like superposition and entanglement, classical force fields offer a pragmatic approach that balances computational feasibility with accuracy.

 The potential energy functions used in classical force fields typically consist of terms that describe various types of interactions, including covalent bonds, van der Waals (dispersion) forces and electrostatic interactions.
 Despite their simplicity, classical force fields can exhibit remarkable predictive power and have been successfully applied across diverse scientific disciplines.
+Common force fields used in biomolecular simulations are [AMBER](https://ambermd.org/AmberModels.php) and [CHARMM](https://mackerell.umaryland.edu/charmm_ff.shtml).

 In a classical force field (FF from now on), the main assumption is that of *additivity*, which makes it possible to write down the total energy of a system as a sum of several contributions.
 These are classified into terms that account for atoms that are linked by covalent bonds (*bonded* or *local* terms), and terms that account for noncovalent interactions (*non-bonded* or *non-local* terms), so that the total energy of the system is written as